naufaldi/event-book-system/rfc/database.md

 ## Booking Flow

 1. **Reservation Creation**
    - User selects an event
+   - System checks if event has available tickets (less than maxTickets)
    - System creates a Reservation (status: "pending")
    - System holds the selected seats temporarily